-Parent of a newborn?
-Not exactly – well, not the human kind anyway.
-If you have a new puppy you can relate to the sleepless nights that all new parents experience.
-As adored as they are, no doubt you’re wondering how to curb the night time wails.
+Bringing a puppy into your home is an exciting time, but it comes with challenges too.
+If you have a new puppy, you can probably relate to these sleepless nights that all new puppy parents experience too.
+As adored as your puppy is, no doubt you’re wondering how to curb the night time cries.
 The good news is that most puppies start sleeping through the night from the time they’re around 16 weeks old, but they will need a hand from you to help them get there.

 Why is my puppy crying?

 The number one reason your puppy is crying comes down to natural instinct – they want their family to come find them.
 So, when you tuck them in for an evening, try giving your puppy an item that has the scent of their family or mother on it.
-It’s also a good idea to get your puppy to start thinking of you as their new family, so try giving them an item with your scent too, like a snuggly plush toy.
+It’s also a good idea to get your puppy to start thinking of you as their new family, so try giving them an item with your scent too, like a snuggly plush toy they can cuddle up to in bed.

 Will letting my puppy sleep with me help?